obarrilero/sambuca/README.md

         $ deactivate

 ## Testing
+- Tests are implemented with the pytest framework.
+However, running :

+        $ py.test
+   does not work.
+You need to run :
+        $ python setup.py tests
+   in the root project directory (there is a helper script 'tests').

 - tox tests do not currently work.
     - I don't see an easy way to make them work with the module system
     - not currently configured correctly